-To support students with whatever emotional or learning needs that may arise, the Emerson Support & Enrichment Team includes a full-time Counselor, an early grades Learning Specialist, an intermediate grades Learning Specialist, and a middle school Learning Specialist.
+To support students with whatever emotional or learning needs that may arise, the Emerson Support & Enrichment Team includes a Lower School Counselor, Middle School Counselor, an early grades Learning Specialist, and intermediate grades Learning Specialist, and a Middle School Learning Specialist.
 Please contact your child's teacher to discuss whether Learning Support or counseling may be appropriate for your child.